Skip to content

 Like Article

-The font-size-adjust property in CSS is used to adjusts the font size based on the height of lowercase rather than capital letters and gives the better control of the font size.
-It is very useful when the text has given multiple styles and has adjust the font while changing in between those styles.
+The font-size-adjust property in CSS is used to adjust the font size based on the height of lowercase rather than capital letters and gives better control of the font size.
+It is very useful when the text has given multiple styles and has adjusted the font while changing in between those styles.

 Syntax: